-If you like to be spontaneous, you can buy single trip tickets at the station, and it can leave you with more flexibility in your schedule in case your plans change.
-Pay special attention to the type of train listed on your ticket, as several types of trains go to the same destination, but fares vary depending on how fast you want to get there.
-For example, a trip on an RB (Regional train) will typically be lower in cost as it is a slower train with more stops than an ICE (Intercontinental Express).
+If you like to be spontaneous, you can buy single trip tickets at the machines in train stations.
+It can leave you with more flexibility in your schedule in case your plans change.
+Pay special attention to the type of train listed on your ticket though, since often several types of trains go to the same destination, but the fares vary depending on how fast you want to get there.
+For example, a trip on an RB (Regional train) will typically be lower in cost, since it’s a slower train with more stops than an ICE (Intercontinental Express).
 If you get confused, just remember that in Germany RB is the red train and the ICE is white.
 If you accidentally board an ICE train when your fare is for the RB, you may be required to purchase the upgrade on the train from the conductor, and it will cost more than if you got it right the first time.
 For travel in Belgium, refer to the national rail site Belgian Rail.
 In the Netherlands, it is Nederlandse Spoorwegen, and for Spain go to Renfe, the site of the Spanish national railway.
 All sites are available in English.

-I especially enjoy travelling by train for the convenience of being able to relax and let someone else do the driving.
+I especially enjoy traveling by train for the convenience of being able to relax and let someone else do the driving.
 I don’t have to worry about misunderstanding traffic signs, getting lost and driving around in circles, or looking for parking.
 Also, many hotels will charge extra for parking, and the money you save on parking can pay for lunch!
-When you take the train to the central station of your destination it will usually deposit you right into the center of the city, which makes it easy to get around and makes for an exciting introduction.
-To find the Main or Central station, look for HBF or Hauptbahnhof in Germany, Centraal station in the Netherlands, and Centrale in Belgium.
-Riding to your next destination by train is a great time to catch a cat-nap, review photos, even make new friends and share tips with fellow travelers.
+And, when you take the train to the central station of your destination, it usually deposits you right in the center of the city.
+That can make for an exciting introduction, as anyone who has taken the train to Cologne can attest!
+Most ongoing transit connections can be made from a city’s main train station.
+So, if you’re tired from a day of traveling, or you don’t want to walk with your luggage, you can catch a tram, bus or another train to get to your final destination.
+To find the Main, or Central station, look for HBF or Hauptbahnhof in Germany, Centraal station in the Netherlands, and Centrale in Belgium.
+Traveling by train has so many benefits.
+You can use the time to catch a catnap, review photos, listen to a podcast, or make new friends and share tips with fellow passengers.